-Renewable Energy and Low-Carbon Fuels Activity
+Renewable Energy and Low-Carbon Fuels Activities

-Level Renewable Energy and Low Carbon Fuels Activity Reported Silver 1.
-The city's Savage Canyon Landfill captures methane gas from the decomposing waste.
+1. The city's Savage Canyon Landfill captures methane gas from the decomposing waste.
 The gas is pumped through underground pipelines to PHI Health for its energy use.
 The gas is used to operate engine generators to create electricity for the hospital campus.
 This project saves thousands of dollars in hospital power bills and serves as an alternative energy use.
-2016

-Level Renewable Energy and Low Carbon Fuels Activity Reported Gold Whittier was ne of the first cities in California to being converting its fleet to clean burning compressed natural gas (CNG) install of gasoline diesel.
-Now virtually the entire fleet of city garbage trucks is comprised on CNG trucks.
-In addition, the city has CNG fueled lift trucks, sewer maintenance trucks, transit buses and street sweeping vehicles.
+- 2. Whittier was one of the first cities in California to be converting its fleet to clean burning compressed natural gas (CNG) instead of gasoline diesel.
+Now, virtually the entire fleet of city garbage trucks is comprised on CNG trucks.
+In addition, the city has CNG fueled lift trucks, sewer maintenance trucks, transit buses and street sweeping vehicles. - 3.
 The city constructed a CNG filling station at the city yard to serve its growing fleet of CNG vehicles and equipment.

-2016
+Platinum

-Level Renewable Energy and Low Carbon Fuels Activity Reported Platinum The city received a federal grant to improve bus stops and shelters.
+4. The city received a federal grant to improve bus stops and shelters.
 As part of the project, bus stop lights and poles were converted to solar energy.
-2016

-Efficient Transportation Activity
+Efficient Transportation Activities

-Level Efficient Transportation Activity Reported Silver 1.
-The City of Whittier completed a Bicycle Transportation Plan.
+1. The City of Whittier completed a Bicycle Transportation Plan.
 The plan provides guidance for incorporating bicycle facilities into maintenance and development projects.
 The city has been very aggressive about competing for grant funding to provide new and improved bicycle facilities.
-One of the city's most impressive projects is the Whittier Greenway Trail which opened in 2009 on the old railroad right-of-way.
-2016
+One of the city's most impressive projects is the Whittier Greenway Trail, which opened in 2009 on the old railroad right-of-way.

-Level Efficient Transportation Activities Reported Gold City employees are encouraged to rideshare in a number of ways.
-An annual commuter survey tracks commuting patterns and offers employees the option of being linked with other employees who live nearby, City employees who rideshare qualify for reserved preferential carpool parking at city hall and receive other incentives.
+- 2. City employees are encouraged to rideshare in a number of ways.
+An annual commuter survey tracks commuting patterns and offers employees the option of being linked with other employees who live nearby, city employees who rideshare qualify for reserved preferential carpool parking at city hall and receive other incentives. - 3.
 The city provides Whittier residents with a discount for Metro's monthly bus passes.
-2016

-Level Efficient Transportation Activities Reported Platinum The city hosts an annual Bike to Work Day event on the Greenway Trail near Palm Park, encouraging employees and residents to try to bike to work and take advantage on this community resource.
-The city updated bicycle parking requirements to ensure the newly constructed projects provide short and long term accommodations for bikes.
+- 4. The city hosts an annual Bike to Work Day event on the Greenway Trail near Palm Park, encouraging employees and residents to try to bike to work and take advantage on this community resource. - 5.
+The city updated bicycle parking requirements to ensure the newly constructed projects provide short and long term accommodations for bikes. - 6.
 The city updated parking requirements to promote the use of clean air vehicles.
 Parking is reserved for alternative fuels, flexible fuels and other fuel efficient vehicles in an effort to conserve natural resources and reduce greenhouse gas emissions.
-2016

-Land Use and Community Design Activity
+Land Use and Community Design Activities

-Level Land Use and Community Activity Reported Silver In 2013, Whittier adopted a Green Streets Policy and Green Guidance Manual which provide a policy of design and street improvement projects to encourage the reduction of polluted surface water runoff.
-2016
+1. In 2013, Whittier adopted a Green Streets Policy and Green Guidance Manual, which provide a policy of design and street improvement projects to encourage the reduction of polluted surface water runoff.

-Level Land Use and Community Activities Reported Gold The city adopted the Uptown Whittier Specific Plan to guide development within the uptown area.
-The plan provides for mixed use development in a way that allows residents to live, work and play in one area.
+- 2. The city adopted the Uptown Whittier Specific Plan to guide development within the uptown area.
+The plan provides for mixed use development in a way that allows residents to live, work and play in one area. - 3.
 The city council adopted the Whittier Boulevard Specific Plan to encourage mixed use development patterns in an effort to eliminate the need to drive.
-2016